Take a trip Cambridge

 • Best colleges to visit in Cambridge

-Jesus College, founded in 1496, is known for its chapel, which houses some remarkable works of art.
-The gardens of Jesus College are also not to be missed, with their harmonious blend of architecture and nature.
+Jesus College, founded in 1496, stands out for its chapel, which preserves remarkable works of art.
+The gardens are also worth a look, a simple meeting of architecture and nature, perfect for a pause before continuing the city tour.

 • The Round Church